 Load From File: The Load From File button allows you to load a text file, which is a comma separated value file, of the values you want to fill into the variables columns.
-In large migrations, you may want to collect user data into a spreadsheet and then organize the user data by columns and rows.
-Common information to include are user accounts, passwords, email servers, and file paths.
+In your migration, collect user data into a database or spreadsheet and then organize the user data by columns and rows.
+Extract the data into multiple comma separated value files (CSV) and import those CSV files by batches.